brodybits/react-native-sqlite-plugin-legacy-demo/README.md

 Step 1: clone from GitHub using `git clone` or GUI client

-Step 2: within the clone, run the following command from the shell:
+Step 2: within the local `react-native-sqlite-plugin-legacy-demo` project directory, run the following command from the shell:

 ```sh
 yarn